-Board Certified Family Law Specialist Matt Arnold of Arnold & Smith, PLLC answers the question “Does adultery affect my divorce case?”
+Board Certified Family Law Specialist Matt Arnold answers the question: “What does a “No-Fault’ divorce mean in NC?”

 If you’re preparing for a North Carolina divorce, you likely realize the first step will require formally notifying your spouse of your decision to end the marriage.
 This step is known as serving notice.
 Typically service takes place in person, by hiring a process server or local law enforcement to deliver the necessary documents.
 In cases where the person is difficult to locate it can be possible to serve notice by other means, including by certified mail.
 In the worst cases, where spouses appear to have vanished without a trace, publishing a notice in a local newspaper can suffice.
 But what about social media?
 Increasingly, social media is being viewed as possible means of effecting service.
 To find out more about the possibility of using Facebook or Twitter to start your divorce, keep reading.